news

 Disadvantages:

-High cost, suited for high-end applications
+Higher cost, suitable for premium applications

 4. Galvanizing